rebelsky/csc207c/_eboards/eboard18-2.md

 > Sure.

+> Loose bound technique: Count the number of times the outer loop runs;
+  Count the worst case of number of times the inner loop runs for each instance of the outer loop.
+Multiply.

+> Outer loop is O(logn)

+> Inner loop is O(n)

+> Loose upper bound is O(nlogn).

+> Tight bound technique: Do much more careful counting.

+> Think of the inner loop as just computing `count += i`.

+> When i is 1, the inner loop runs one time.
+  The total cost for n of 1 is therefore 1.

+> When i is 2, the inner loop runs 2 times.
+  The total cost for n of 2 is therefore 1 + 2 = 3.

+> When i is 4, the inner loop runs 4 times.
+  The total cost for n of 4 is therefore 3 + 4 = 7.

+> When i is 8, the inner loop runs 8 times.
+  The total cost for n of 8 is therefore 7 + 8 = 15.

+> When i is 16, the inner loop runs 16 times.
+  The total cost for n of 16 is therefore 15 + 16 = 31.

+> The pattern (based on n): 2n-1.

+> $$2n-1 \in O(nlogn)$$.
+But we have a tighter bound (not $$O(n^2logn)$$.

+> Central things for tight bounds: Drop constant multipliers; drop lower-order terms.
+The constant multipler is 2, the lower-order term is -1, so it's in $$O(n)$$.

 **What process should we use for finding the big-O bound?**

 > For recursive algorithms, write a recurrence relation and then solve it.